-We are offering and selling to the public in this offering up to \$50,000,000 of Bonds.
-Our principal demands for cash will be for acquisition costs, including the purchase price of any properties loans, securities or other assets we acquire, the payment of our operating and administrative expenses, and all continuing debt service obligations, including our debt service on the Bonds.
+As of December 31, 2022, we had sold \$3,514,000 of Series A Bonds, \$5,900,000 of Series B Bonds, \$7,764,000 of Series C Bonds, and \$710,000 of Series D Bonds pursuant to our offering of Bonds.
+Our principal demands for cash will be for acquisition costs, including the purchase price of any participations, securities or other assets we acquire, the payment of our operating and administrative expenses, and all continuing debt service obligations, including our debt service on the Bonds.
 Generally, we will fund additional acquisitions from the net proceeds of this offering.
 We intend to acquire additional assets with cash and/or debt.
 As we are dependent on capital raised in this offering to conduct our business, our investment activity over the next twelve (12) months will be dictated by the capital raised in this offering.
-We expect to originate or acquire property loans and meet our business objectives regardless of the amount of capital raised in this offering.
+We expect to originate or acquire participations and meet our business objectives regardless of the amount of capital raised in this offering.
 If the capital raised in this offering is insufficient to purchase assets solely with cash, we will implement a strategy of utilizing a mix of cash and debt to acquire assets.
+The Company had cash on hand of \$4,018,900 as of December 31, 2022.

 We expect to use debt financing as a source of capital.
-We have a 25% limit on the amount of debt that can be employed in the operations of the business.
+We have a 49% limit on the amount of debt that can be employed in the operations of the business.

 We anticipate that adequate cash will be generated from operations to fund our operating and administrative expenses, and all continuing debt service obligations, including the debt service obligations of the Bonds.
 However, our ability to finance our operations is subject to some uncertainties.
 Our ability to generate working capital is dependent the performance of the mortgagor related to each of our assets and the economic and business environments of the various markets in which our underlying collateral properties are located.
 Our ability to liquidate our assets is partially dependent upon the state of real estate markets and the ability of mortgagors to obtain financing at reasonable commercial rates.
 In general, we intend to pay debt service from cash flow obtained from operations.
 If cash flow from operations is insufficient then we may exercise the option to partially leverage the asset to increase liquidity.
-If we have not generated sufficient cash flow from our operations and other sources, such as from borrowings, we may use funds out of our Bond Service Reserve.
 Moreover, our Manager may change this policy, in its sole discretion, at any time to facilitate meeting its cash flow obligations.
-See "Description of Bonds - Certain Covenants" in this offering circular for more information.

-Potential future sources of capital include secured or unsecured financings from banks or other lenders, establishing additional lines of credit, proceeds from the sale of assets and undistributed cash flow, subject to the limitations previously described.
+Potential future sources of capital include secured or unsecured financing from banks or other lenders, establishing additional lines of credit, proceeds from the sale of assets and undistributed cash flow, subject to the limitations previously described.
 Note that, currently, we have not identified any additional source of financing, other than the proceeds of this offering, and there is no assurance that such sources of financing will be available on favorable terms or at all.